rogerclarkmelbourne/GD-77/GD-77_new_firmware/readme.txt

 The MCUXpresso project will become a new GD-77 firmware, written from scratch and beeing 100% open source using 100% free tools.

-The MCUXpresso project produces a full flash image replacement (starting at 0x00000000 without a bootloader) that is intended for getting flashed from within the IDE.
-Later on standalone firmware files for use with the regular GD-77 updater can get created.

 ------------

 firmware: